el4vdev/discord-boost-tool/README.md

 🔥 NEW UNBOOST OPTION 🔥

 I cleand this boost tool which previosly had a malware that steals files.
-This version is fully cleaned, your welcome to check it, its open source.
+This version is fully cleaned, your welcome to check it, its open source..

 Features